 A home page acts as a guide to your users where they move to the other pages on your site that further explain your product/service in detail.

-In this article, we will be covering up what strategies you should focus on when it comes to optimizing website homepage.
+In this article, we will be covering what strategies you should focus on when it comes to optimizing your website homepage.

-User experience, a key to better customer engagement
+User experience is a key to better customer engagement

 1. Seamless Navigation